A climate change dashboard for the Hudson Valley

 To understand more about trends in wind, other atmospheric levels would need to be examined, such as around the jet stream.

-Thunderstorm risk ⚡
+Thunderstorm fuel ⚡

 Bottom line - our climate is changing

-Our climate has always changed, but some variables, like temperature, are changing more rapidly than they have ever before
+Our climate has always changed, but some variables, like temperature, are changing more rapidly than they have ever before.

-Our atmosphere is becoming moister, which loads the dice toward heavier rainfall events and probably more humidity and possibly clouds
+Our atmosphere is becoming moister, which loads the dice toward heavier rainfall events and probably more humidity and possibly clouds.